LinkedIn: Identify the best prospects with Spotlight filters

 Use it to refine your searches according to your level of relationships with the profiles.
 To do this, check one of the “1st , “2nd or “3rd and +” boxes.

-To find new prospects, check the “2 nd ” box.
-Indeed, if you check the “1st” box , the network will show you profiles with whom you were already connected . e box , you will see profiles that have a relationship with you and have a relationship with a person connected to the profile that you want to find .
+To find new prospects nd box .
+Indeed, if you check the "1st" box , the network will display you profiles with whom you were already connected .
+By checking the "3 e and +" box, these are profiles with a relationship with you and having a relationship with a person connected to the profile you want to find that you will see each other.

 Note that if you check the “2nd” box , you will also be able to display profiles that have a relationship with one of your connections .